Barry Wesley: Massachusetts Pirates

 After going undrafted in the 2022 NFL draft, Wesley signed with the Massachusetts Pirates of the Indoor Football League (IFL) on December 14, 2022.

 Seattle Sea Dragons

-In January 2023, Wesley signed with the Seattle Sea Dragons of the XFL for the 2023 XFL season.
+In January 2023, Wesley signed with the Seattle Sea Dragons of the XFL.

 Atlanta Falcons

 On May 15, 2023, Wesley signed with the Atlanta Falcons.
 He was released on August 29, but was subsequently re-signed to the practice squad.
 He was placed on the practice squad injured reserve list on September 5.

 Following the end of the regular season, Wesley signed a reserve/future contract with Atlanta on January 10, 2024.
 Wesley was released by the Falcons as part of final roster cuts on August 27.

 Birmingham Stallions

 On November 14, 2024, Wesley signed with the Birmingham Stallions of the United Football League (UFL).

 New Orleans Saints

 On June 18, 2025, Wesley signed with the New Orleans Saints.
+He was placed on injured reserve to begin the regular season due to a hip injury.
+Wesley was activated on November 25, ahead of the Saints' Week 13 matchup against the Miami Dolphins.
+He was waived on December 2 and re-signed to the practice squad two days later.
+Wesley signed a reserve/future contract with New Orleans on January 5, 2026.

+On August 30, 2026, Wesley was placed on season ending injured reserve.
+On September 2, Wesley was waived with an injury settlement.